1.0

 Every screenshot on the marketing site comes from a real Azora demo tenant running the same code as production.
 The hero image is captured by a Playwright script that logs into azorasolutions.com in a real browser, navigates to /dashboard/tasks, and saves the page as a PNG.
 If you see a panel on the marketing site, you can log into the demo tenant and load the same panel.

 This is more work than rendering a Figma mockup.
-The payoff is that the marketing site doesn't ship a fiction the trial tenant can't deliver — and a buyer evaluating us can A/B compare the screenshot against the live product in their own browser tab.
+The payoff is that the marketing site doesn't ship a fiction the live demo can't deliver — and a buyer evaluating us can compare the screenshot against the product in their own browser tab.